NathanVaughn/vscode-task-runner/README.md

 ## Differences from VS Code

-- If a task is of type `"shell"`, and a specific shell is not defined, the parent shell will be used.
+- If a task is of type `"shell"`, and a specific shell is not defined, the parent shell will be used
-- Only schema version 2.0.0 is supported.
+- Only schema version 2.0.0 is supported
+- If no `cwd` is specified, the current working directory is used for the task instead
 - Does not support any extensions that add extra options/functionality
 - Does not load any VS Code settings
+- `--extra-args` option